You are here

 Protection for the legal & human rights of orphans

 “You find that the parents have been productive and have left assets for the children but immediately after their deaths, the relatives squander everything.
-Those that are left without anything are just being used for the food rations.”
-Pelonomi Letshwiti, a social worker for Childline Botswana 21
+Those that are left without anything are just being used for the food rations.” - Pelonomi Letshwiti, a social worker for Childline Botswana 21

 Children orphaned due to AIDS may face exploitation in other areas of their lives as well.
-For instance, evidence suggests that there is a relationship between AIDS orphans in sub-Saharan Africa and increased child-labour.
+For instance, evidence suggests that there is a relationship between children orphaned by AIDS in sub-Saharan Africa and increased child-labour.
 22

 Meeting emotional needs

 The physical needs of orphans, such as nutrition and health care, can often appear to be the most urgent.
-But the emotional needs of children who have lost a parent should not be forgotten.
-Having a parent become sick and die is clearly a major trauma for any child, and may affect them for the rest of their life.
+However, the emotional needs of children who have traumatically lost a parent should not be forgotten.

-Country responses to the AIDS orphan crisis: Botswana, Malawi, and Zambia
+Country responses to the children orphaned by AIDS crisis: Botswana, Malawi, and Zambia

-In many countries with a high prevalence of HIV, efforts to provide care and support for AIDS orphans have been underway for many years.
+In many countries with a high prevalence of HIV, efforts to provide care and support for children orphaned by AIDS have been underway for many years.
 Although existing initiatives are encouraging, many of these are small scale and are struggling with the increasing number of children that require care.
-Three of the Africa countries that have been worst affected by HIV and AIDS are Botswana, Malawi, and Zambia.
+Three of the African countries that have been worst affected by HIV and AIDS are Botswana, Malawi, and Zambia.

-A National Orphan Programme was established in April 1999 to respond to the immediate needs of orphaned children, and a comprehensive policy for helping AIDS orphans was established under this programme.26 The government currently runs a ‘food basket’ scheme, where a basket of food is provided to orphaned households once a month.
+A National Orphan Programme was established in April 1999 to respond to the immediate needs of orphaned children.
+25 The government currently runs a ‘food basket’ scheme, where a basket of food is provided to orphaned households once a month.
 Orphans are also provided with school uniforms and are subsidised for transportation fees to get to school, among other things.
 26 However, by December 2012, just 26 percent of orphaned households were receiving external support.
 27

 An example of the programme in action is the rural district of Bobirwa, where district authorities have contracted the Bobirwa Orphan Trust to deliver essential services to orphans in the area.
 The Trust is made up of community volunteers and government paid employees, including social workers and family welfare educators.
 Members of the Trust register orphans in the district and identify their needs through home visits, schools and churches.
-They also initiate community-based foster placements, and support the provision of food and clothing to orphans through local groups.
-On top of this, needy orphans are assisted with blankets, counselling, toys, bus fares to and from school, school uniforms and other educational needs.
+They also initiate community-based foster placements, and support the provision of food and clothing to orphans through local groups, which may include blankets, counselling, toys, bus fares to and from school, school uniforms and other educational needs.
 28

 Traditionally, orphaned children in Botswana have been cared for by extended families.
 However, due to social and economic strain some families are no longer willing - or indeed able - to do this.
-Even when they are, the level of care orphans receive is sometimes unacceptable.
 In some cases, families have been known to take on orphans merely to benefit from government orphan packages.
 29

 Read more about HIV & AIDS in Botswana.

-An important aspect of the government's strategy has been to promote and support community based programmes.
-In both rural and urban areas across Malawi, communities are developing a variety of ways to cope with the growing crisis of AIDS orphans.
-In many villages orphan committees have been established to monitor the local situation and to take collective action to assist those in need.35
+An important aspect of the government's strategy has been to promote and support both rural and urban community based programmes.
+In many villages orphan committees have been established to monitor the local situation and to take collective action to assist those in need.
+32

-The Government furthered its commitment to AIDS orphans in June 2005 when President Mutharika launched The National Plan of Action for Orphans and Vulnerable Children.
-This plan, which is due to run until 2009, aims to increase access to essential services - such as education, health, nutrition, water and sanitation - amongst AIDS orphans and other vulnerable children.
-It also aims to help families and communities provide support for such children.
+The Government furthered its commitment to children orphaned by AIDS in June 2005 when President Mutharika launched The National Plan of Action for Orphans and Vulnerable Children.
+This plan, which ran until 2009, aimed to increase access to essential services - such as education, health, nutrition, water and sanitation - amongst children orphaned by AIDS and other vulnerable children.
+It also aimed to help families and communities provide support for such children.
 33

 “Orphans have little food, few clothes, no bedding and no soap...and as a whole, community care because of HIV/AIDS is overwhelmed and breaking down.”
 34

 Read more about HIV & AIDS in Malawi.